Oslo, Norway

 Questions about individual therapy in Oslo

 Most therapists in Oslo who offer English sessions are Norwegian professionals who learned the language.
-I'm Scottish — English is my first language, and the cultural frame I grew up with is the same one many of my clients carry.
+I'm Scottish, English is my first language, and the cultural frame I grew up with is the same one many of my clients carry.
 That means less time explaining context and more time on the actual work.
-I also have 10 years of lived experience as an expat in Oslo, which means I understand the specific challenges of building a life here as an outsider.
+I also have 10 years of lived experience of building a life in Oslo as someone from elsewhere, which means I understand the specific challenges of settling here as an outsider.

 There is no fixed programme or set number of sessions.
 Some people find that 8 to 12 sessions makes a real difference.
 Others prefer to work over a longer period.
 Most clients start to notice something shifting within the first three or four sessions.
 I check in regularly about how the work is feeling and what would be most useful going forward.

 Book a free 20-minute consultation using the form on this page or call +47 906 02 994.
 The consultation is a chance to talk through what is going on and decide together whether working together is the right fit.
-There is no charge and no obligation.
+There is no charge.

 Pricing is discussed during the free consultation.
 Get in touch and I'll walk you through current availability and rates.
-The free consultation is exactly that — no charge, no commitment.
+The free consultation is exactly that, no charge.

 Individual therapy for English speakers across Scandinavia